alexle/alexle.github.com/posts/make-your-own-luck.markdown

 ###Add variety to your life###

 Instead of hanging out at the same places, or talking to the same types of people, try changing up your environment and activities.
 You'll meet new people, learn new things, and more importantly, be exposed to more chance opportunities.
-Be a [Yes Man][1].
+Try being a [Yes Man][1].

 ###Be generous###